VolmitSoftware/docs/iris/85-maintainer-mc-version-bump.md

    An entry in `jars` with no matching nested jar makes the loader refuse the mod; a nested jar missing from `jars` is dead weight the loader never mounts.

-8. Build and verify:
+8. Build and verify, in this order:
-   - `./gradlew :core:check`
+   - `./gradlew :core:check` — includes `bukkitPurityRatchet` and the NMS selector tests.
+Green before touching the platform builds.
-   - `./gradlew buildBukkit`
+   - `./gradlew buildBukkit` — runs `verifyBukkitArtifact` first, then drops the jar in `dist/`.
    - `./gradlew buildFabric`
    - `./gradlew buildForge`
    - `./gradlew buildNeoforge`

+   Each `build*` task runs its artifact verifier as a dependency, so a missing resource, an unapplied mixin config, or a new Bukkit-coupled class fails the task rather than shipping. `./build-all.sh` runs all four serialized with local VolmLib substitution off; use it for the final pass.
+Good looks like: four jars in `dist/` carrying the new version strings, and a `Verified …` line for every platform.

-9. After a successful bump, re-run operator smoke and GoldenHash parity on all platforms ([Operator Runbooks & Smoke Tests](/iris/31-operator-runbooks-smoke-tests), [Determinism & Goldenhash](/iris/32-determinism-goldenhash)) and continue with [Maintainer - Release Checklist](/iris/86-maintainer-release-checklist) only after [Maintainer - Release Readiness](/iris/87-maintainer-release-readiness) allows GO or GO-WARN.
+9. After a successful bump, re-run the operator runbooks and GoldenHash parity on all platforms ([31 - Operator Runbooks](/iris/31-operator-runbooks), [32 - Determinism & Goldenhash](/iris/32-determinism-goldenhash)) and continue with [86 - Maintainer - Release Checklist](/iris/86-maintainer-release-checklist) only after [87 - Maintainer - Release Readiness](/iris/87-maintainer-release-readiness) allows GO or GO-WARN.

 ## Derived automatically (do not hand-edit on a version bump)

-- Bukkit plugin `api-version` — `adapters/bukkit/plugin/build.gradle` reads `apiVersion`.
+- Bukkit plugin `api-version` — `adapters/bukkit/plugin/build.gradle` expands `apiVersion` into both `plugin.yml` and `paper-plugin.yml` at `processResources`.
-- `BuildConstants.MINECRAFT_VERSION` — stamped by the `generateTemplates` task in `core/build.gradle` from `minecraftVersion`; consumed by `Tasks.supportedVersions`.
+- `BuildConstants.MINECRAFT_VERSION` — stamped by the `generateTemplates` task in `core/build.gradle` from `minecraftVersion` (template at `core/src/main/templates/BuildConstants.java`); consumed by `Tasks.supportedVersions`.
 - Mod-metadata `minecraft` version ranges — templated from `minecraftVersion` at `processResources`.
-- Dist/jar artifact names and the `com.mojang:minecraft` coordinate — composed from `minecraftVersion` in the build scripts.
+- The three loader jar names and the `com.mojang:minecraft` coordinate — composed from `minecraftVersion` in the build scripts.
+The CraftBukkit jar name is the exception: it carries `bukkitMinecraftRange`, not `minecraftVersion` (step 1).

 ## Notes

-- `build.gradle`, the adapter `build.gradle` files, and `settings.gradle` carry `.getOrElse('26.2')` defensive defaults for the version properties. `gradle.properties` always overrides them, so a bump does not require touching those fallbacks; refresh them only if the checked-in default should track the current release.
+- `build.gradle`, the adapter `build.gradle` files, and `settings.gradle` carry defensive `.getOrElse(...)` defaults for the version properties. `gradle.properties` always overrides them, so a bump does not require touching those fallbacks; refresh them only if the checked-in default should track the current release. `bukkitMinecraftRange` is the one exception — it has no `gradle.properties` entry, so its `'26.1.2-26.2'` default is the live value.
-- The Java literal `"26.2"` intentionally remains in `DataVersion.java` (structural enum constant), `core/src/test/java/art/arcane/iris/core/nms/MinecraftVersionTest.java`, and `core/src/test/java/art/arcane/iris/core/lifecycle/PaperLibBootstrapTest.java`.
+- The Java literals `"26.2"` and `"26.1.2"` intentionally remain in `DataVersion.java` (structural enum constants), `core/src/test/java/art/arcane/iris/core/nms/MinecraftVersionTest.java`, and `core/src/test/java/art/arcane/iris/core/lifecycle/PaperLibBootstrapTest.java`.
 The test files use MC version strings as parser fixtures, not as a version source; update them only when the version string formats they exercise change.
+- `NmsBindingSelector.java` and `NmsBindingSelectorTest.java` also hardcode MC version literals, but those are *not* intentional leftovers — they are required edits (step 4).